 Regulated parties

+The proposed rules affect the Middle Rogue Metropolitan Planning Organization.
 The proposed amendment of OAR 340-200-0040 to incorporate the limited maintenance plans into State of Oregon Clean Air Act Implementation Plan does not change the regulated parties.

 Request for other options